dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/querying.md

     .ToList();
 ```

 Unfortunately, this technique is quite inefficient and can considerably increase querying costs.
-Cosmos DB provides a special mechanism for paginating through the result of a query, via the use of _continuation tokens_:
+Azure Cosmos DB provides a special mechanism for paginating through the result of a query, via the use of _continuation tokens_:

 ```csharp
 CosmosPage firstPage = await context.Sessions